-The Safe and Warm Grant is a discretionary grant of money from the Council which in certain circumstances can be given to you to pay for small, but essential, works to improve the energy efficiency or safety in your home.
+The Safe and Warm Grant is a discretionary grant which in certain circumstances can be given to you to pay for small, but essential, works to improve the energy efficiency or safety in your home.
 The grant is available for works to dwelling houses, flats and mobile homes.

 Are you eligible for a grant?